dannywoodz/ipod-encode/README.md

 You're going to need both ffmpeg and mplayer installed and in your PATH.

-The non-core Log::Log4perl module is used in the script, so you should obtain that from CPAN.
+mplayer should have the required codec support to be able to play your source video;
+ffmpeg should have libx264 and libfaac support in order to create compliant videos.

-If you have the two programs and the module, all you need is the script
+If you have these two programs, all you need is the script (and a Perl interpreter!)

 Running
 -------